BALANCING YOUR PARROT'S LIFESTYLE

 To convert your bird to a formulated (pellet) diet:

-These should be restricted to just two or three types of vegetables at a time to avoid the perception of abundance.
+Offer vegetables – These should be restricted to just two or three types of vegetables at a time to avoid the perception of abundance.
 For smaller species, I suggest trying grated or thinly sliced fresh vegetables or offering clean sprouts or broccoli.
-A frozen vegetable mix (e.g., corn, diced carrots, and peas or beans) can be convenient.
+A frozen vegetable mix (e.g., corn, diced carrots and pears or beans) can be convenient.
 Just thaw out a small amount each day.

-These include fruit, seeds, nuts, pasta, rice, and other people foods.
+Restricted foods - These include fruit, seed, nuts, pasta, rice and other people foods.
 These items pack lots of calories that can stimulate reproductive behavior or cause health problems.
 Also, regularly offering softened or warm foods can simulate regurgitative feeding that might be offered by a mate.
-Nuts and seed are NOT recommended.
+Nuts and seeds are NOT recommended.
 As an alternative, edamame or other favorite beans or whole grain cereal (e.g., Cheerios) can be offered.
 Even then, very limited amounts of these items should be offered, preferably only as a REWARD for foraging and training.
-Ideally a reward item can be consumed in a few seconds so as not to interrupt the flow of training and to stretch out foraging time.
+Ideally a reward item can be consumer in a few seconds so as not to interrupt the flow of training and to stretch out foraging time.
 Making your bird work for what they want will help balance their lifestyle, prolong your healthy interaction, and limit the amount of high-fat items that they actually eat.

 Inappropriate Pair Bonding

 Should your pet bird view you more as a mate than a member of its flock, there is a greater risk of reproductive and behavioral problems.
 There are four main control points that we can use to encourage or discourage our bird’s sex drive.